27 Healthy Gas Station Snacks for Guilt-Free Snacking in 2025

 23. Edamame

 Found in the chiller aisle in individually packaged pots, edamame are tender, immature soybeans that have been steamed in their pods.
-Some are lightly salted or sprinkled with chile or soy sauce for extra flavor.
+Some versions are lightly salted or sprinkled with chile or soy sauce for extra flavor.

 Unsalted Edamame Nutritional Info (per 78-gram serving)